FeryaelJustice/TeamMakerTeamGenerator/README.md

-# TeamMakerTeamGenerator
-Team Maker / Team Generator
+# Team Maker / Team Generator

+This Android App generates random teams for you.

+* Author: Feryael Justice